Latest News

 2024.10.25

-Patients with cancer patients gradually become emaciated with disease progression.
+Patients with cancer gradually become emaciated with disease progression.
 This condition, called cachexia, is characterized by muscle loss associated with systemic inflammation and is observed in most patients with advanced cancer.
 However, the pathogenesis of cachexia has not been fully clarified.

 A research team led by Professor Hironori Harada of the School of Life Sciences at Tokyo University of Pharmacy and Life Sciences, and Professor Yoshihiro Hayashi of the College of Pharmaceutical Sciences at Ritsumeikan University, have, for the first in the world, identified a specialized subset of monocytes (a type of white blood cells) that is not normally seen but emerges with cancer progression and secretes a cytokine called IL36G, which induces loss of muscle mass.
 They named this monocyte population cachexia-inducible monocytes (CiMs).
 Inhibition of IL36G function attenuated the development of cachexia in mice with various types of advanced cancer.
 The findings are expected to contribute to the development of new treatments effective for cancer cachexia.
 The work was published in Nature Communications.